swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Protocol conformance

-When a given declaration (the "witness") satisfies a protocol requirement (the "requirement"), the actor isolation of the two declarations is compared.
-The protocol requirement can be satisfied by the witness if:
+When a given declaration (the "witness") satisfies a protocol requirement (the "requirement"), the protocol requirement can be satisfied by the witness if:

-* the witness and requirement have the same actor isolation,
-* the requirement is `async`, or
+* The requirement is `async`, or
 * the witness is non-isolated.

-In the absence of an explicitly-specified actor-isolation attribute, a witness that is defined in the same type or extension as the conformance for the requirement's protocol will have its actor isolation inferred from the protocol requirement.

 ### Partial applications